tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Specifically:

 Certificate.
-: the certificate of the endpoint.
-This message is omitted if the server is not authenticating with a certificate.
+: the certificate of the endpoint and any per-certificate extensions.
+  This message is omitted by the server if not authenticating with a certificate and by the client if the server did not send CertificateRequest (thus indicating that the client should not authenticate with a certificate).
 Note that if raw public keys {{RFC7250}} or the cached information extension
   {{?RFC7924}} are in use, then this message will not contain a certificate but rather some other value corresponding to